jelkner/pythonds/_sources/Trees/ListofListsRepresentation.rst

 ::

-        myTree = ['a',   #root
+        my_tree = ['a',   # root
-              ['b',  #left subtree
+              ['b',  # left subtree
                ['d', [], []],
                ['e', [], []] ],
-              ['c',  #right subtree
+              ['c',  # right subtree
                ['f', [], []],
                [] ]
              ]

 Notice that we can access subtrees of the list using standard list indexing.
-The root of the tree is ``myTree[0]``, the left subtree of the root is ``myTree[1]``, and the right subtree is ``myTree[2]``. :ref:`ActiveCode 1 <lst_treelist1>` illustrates creating a simple tree using a list.
-Once the tree is constructed, we can access the root and the left and right subtrees.
+The root of the tree is ``myTree[0]``, the left subtree of the root is ``myTree[1]``, and the right subtree is ``myTree[2]``. :ref:`ActiveCode 1
+<lst_treelist1>` illustrates creating a simple tree using a list.
+Once the tree
+is constructed, we can access the root and the left and right subtrees.
 One very nice property of this list of lists approach is that the structure of a list representing a subtree adheres to the structure defined for a tree; the structure itself is recursive!
 A subtree that has a root value and two empty lists is a leaf node.
 Another nice feature of the list of lists approach is that it generalizes to a tree that has many subtrees.
 In the case where the tree is more than a binary tree, another subtree is just another list.

 .. _lst_treelist1:

 .. activecode:: tree_list1
     :caption: Using Indexing to Access Subtrees

-    myTree = ['a', ['b', ['d',[],[]], ['e',[],[]] ], ['c', ['f',[],[]], []] ]
+    my_tree = ['a', ['b', ['d',[],[]], ['e',[],[]] ], ['c', ['f',[],[]], []] ]
-    print(myTree)
+    print(my_tree)
-    print('left subtree = ', myTree[1])
+    print('left subtree = ', my_tree[1])
-    print('root = ', myTree[0])
+    print('root = ', my_tree[0])
-    print('right subtree = ', myTree[2])
+    print('right subtree = ', my_tree[2])

 Let’s formalize this definition of the tree data structure by providing some functions that make it easy for us to use lists as trees.
 Note that we are not going to define a binary tree class.
 The functions we will write will just help us manipulate a standard list as though we are working with a tree.

 ::

-    def BinaryTree(r):
+    def binary_tree(r):
         return [r, [], []]

-The ``BinaryTree`` function simply constructs a list with a root node and two empty sublists for the children.
+The ``binary_tree`` function simply constructs a list with a root node and two empty sublists for the children.
 To add a left subtree to the root of a tree, we need to insert a new list into the second position of the root list.
 We must be careful.
 If the list already has something in the second position, we need to keep track of it and push it down the tree as the left child of the list we are adding. :ref:`Listing 1 <lst_linsleft>` shows the Python code for inserting a left child.

 .. _lst_linsleft: